Freshman Orientation Programs

 - Go to UND.edu/claim.

-- Click on 'Claim Your Account', and follow the steps as indicated.
+- Follow the steps as indicated.

 Once you've claimed your account, you don't have to go through the process again.
 Keep your username and password in a safe and secure place.

-you have questions, contact the NDUS Help Desk at
+NDUS Help Desk

 - The $200 deposit is a down payment applied to future charges you'll incur on your UND bill (tuition, fees, etc.).
 It's not an additional charge.

-- Nonrefundable, but may be applied to future terms if you're unable to enroll for spring 2022.
-Call 1.800.CALL.UND for details.
+- Nonrefundable, but may be applied to future terms if you're unable to enroll for fall 2022.
+Call 701.777.3000 for details.